 b.
 Is your project "Research"?
 "Research" is defined by the Department of Health and Human Services as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge" (45 CFR46).
 This means the data will be made publicly available, usually either through a publication or an off site presentation.

-If there is any question about whether a proposed project constitutes human subject research, email the Compliance Office at email@example.com
+If there is any question about whether a proposed project constitutes human subject research, email the Office of Research Integrity at firstname.lastname@example.org

 5. If I know my project is exempt, do I still have to submit an application for IRB review?